Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikNetwork.md

 ### -FieldsNetworkDetail
-Use to limit the attributes that will be returned in the Included detail object to only what is specified by this query parameter.
+Use to limit the attributes that will be returned in the Included detail object to only what is specified by this query parameter

 Allowed values:
     "scope", "primaryCollector", "secondaryCollectors", "collectorSelection", "excludedIpAddresses"